jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for Excel 365 embedded worksheet images.
 - Added support for Serde serialization.
-- Added support for Conditional Formatting.

 See the full [Release Notes and Changelog].